 Kathleen works in a marketing role in London and has been enormously helpful in reviewing our website and suggesting improvements.
 Following a meeting in London recently, she was persuaded to extend her volunteering to managing a digital audit of MMF, which is part of our Action Plan following our recent Strategic Review.

 Richard Robinson is our Video Volunteer and some of his work can be see in the two of the videos we’ve published – Benadeta and the Thompson Girls.
 Richard’s background is in rural development and the environment.
 Recently he has been involved in local Scottish community projects addressing climate change, which led him to learn basic video-editing skills.

 Richard’s daughter’s school has a long established partnership with a school in Southern Malawi; she visited as a teenager and the family later hosted an exchange student.
 This led Richard to become very aware of the difficulties of education in Malawi, particularly for girls.
 We are hugely grateful for this help.
 As those of you who have done any video-editing will know, it is a very time-consuming task and can be very frustrating.
 But you’ll know that Richard has been on the case when you see our newer videos.

 Sue Dumbleton helps us with our images, which proliferate faster than we can edit and file them.
 Sue’s own photos are great and you can check that out on her Blipfoto blog, where she posts photos and ‘blips’ as ‘Tweedy’.
 Images are so important in our work but finding the time to get them into a sensible filing system and tidy them up is a challenge to the Trustees.

 Sue is committed to education, particularly to girls’ education and has been a supporter of the Mamie Martin Fund for some time.
-Sue has been photographing 100 tulips as part of #Pledge100 and we’ve already used some in social media and web posts.
+Sue has photographed 100 tulips as part of #Pledge100 and we used several in social media and web posts.